najikadri/ezoJS/README.md

 ##document
 Read  [ezoJS GitBook](http://najikadri.gitbooks.io/ezojs/) from the website. or read the document from the [summary page](SUMMARY..md) in Github
-##Beta Release Features
+##Stable Release Features
- The first **beta version** of ezoJS will be released once all features listed below are added.
+ The first **stable version** of ezoJS will be released once all features listed below are added.

- Read the wiki for more information about the beta verison features.
+ Read the wiki for more information about the stable version features.

 - [ ] Execute and code php in ezoJS
 - [ ] Table creation by eDom
 - [ ] Save pages and nodes locally by eData
 - [ ] More ezoJS node manipulation and animation
-- [ ] eSQL : Store data in Web SQL and Local Storage
+- [ ] eSQL : Store SQL data in WebSQL and Local Storage

 ## Contribute
  Bugs or issues found in ezoJS is in the main ezo.js file under ***@bug*** or ***@issue***.